VernonGrant/gnu-c-language-manual/markdown/index.md

 C, you can read this manual sequentially from the beginning to learn the C language.

-If you are a beginner to programming, we recommend you first learn a language with automatic garbage collection and no explicit pointers, rather than starting with C. Good choices include Lisp, Scheme, Python and Java.
+If you are a beginner in programming, we recommend you first learn a language with automatic garbage collection and no explicit pointers, rather than starting with C. Good choices include Lisp, Scheme, Python and Java.
 C's explicit pointers mean that programmers must be careful to